influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 - Select one of the following pass-through cell-types:
   - Column Editor
   - Markdown: Enter explanatory notes.
   - Visualization: Create a visualization of your data.
+The **Visualization** cell appears by default.
 For details on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).

 {{% /tab-content %}}
 <!-------------------------------- END Pass-through-------------------------------->